Frequently Asked Questions

 Q: How do I apply to “Participating programs” and “Cooperating programs?”

-A: One application—through us—covers all Participating programs.
-You need to apply directly to any Cooperating program of interest.
+A: One application—through us—covers all Participating Programs.
+You need to apply directly to any Cooperating Program of interest.
 Applying to both is just fine.

 Q: How long should my project description be?

 A: One page or less.
-(Really.
-Including references, notes, appendices, etc.)
+Really.
+Including references, notes, appendices, etc.

 Q: How should I format my proposal in terms of content and style?

 A: You are free to use any format you want for your proposal as long as it fits within one page.
 And you would want to make the best use of your one page description of your research plans to convince the sponsors that your research is worthwhile.
 You will need to render the file as a PDF to upload it to the application site.

 Q: Can I propose multiple projects to increase the probability of a match with a sponsor?